Dana Center Role

-Lisa has extensive experience in educator professional development and as a classroom teacher of secondary mathematics.
+Lisa has extensive experience in educator professional development and as a classroom teacher of secondary mathematics and Frameworks for Collegiate Learning.
 Her prior work includes leadership at the campus and district levels and professional development of educators at the state and national levels.

 M.A., Curriculum and Instruction, The University of Texas at Austin